quicwg/base-drafts/draft-ietf-quic-transport.md

 A server that understands the version selected by the client can extract the list of QUIC versions and select an alternative version from the list of supported versions.
-A server MAY choose version from that list that is compatible with the version selected by the client and continue the handshake with that version.
+A server MAY choose a version from that list that is compatible with the version selected by the client and continue the handshake with that version.
 The server sends its first packet as though it was continuing with the version it selects.